Spodekwan/chat-app/src/pseudocode.md

 ## To Do

-- user profile page where you can update display name/photo
 - replace test chats with better ones
-- edit readme
 - lazy loading messages
+- user profile page where you can update display name/photo
 - room list
   - different sorting options for the list
   - functionality for creating new rooms